 Christine Martin Lizzul, CYT has been a student of yoga for over 15 years.
 She studied Yoga under various teachers at The Yoga Society of New York, Ananda Ashram.
 She is also a certified Reiki Master, certified herbalist, aromatherapist, a lover of art, books, photography, wildlife and nature.

-In 2010, after relocating from New York to Myrtle Beach, Christine completed the 200 hour Hatha Yoga teacher training program as approved by the Yoga Alliance with Patrica Harpell of Action Yoga and Wellness Center.
+In 2010, after relocating from New York to Myrtle Beach, Christine completed the 200 hour Hatha Yoga teacher training program as approved by the Yoga Alliance with Patrica Harpell of Action Yoga and Wellness Center and has been trained by Ann Richardson in Therapeutic Yoga techniques.
 She taught Yoga classes at the SC Wellness Center, Brickhouse Cardio Club and is currently teaching at the Yoga Room, and Island Green Amenity Center in Myrtle Beach.

 In her own words: I fell in love with Yoga slowly!
 I was extremely inflexible, Type A personality and suffered from panic and anxiety attacks.
 Over time and with practice, I began to feel so much better physically and emotionally.
 I was able to completely stop my anxiety and high blood pressure medications.
 I gained strength and flexibility.
 I gained peace of mind.